Technology Can Reduce Cell Phone Distracted Driving

 Most people are unaware of distractions associated with hands-free and voice control features.
 In an NSC poll, 80% of respondents said they believe hands-free devices are safer than handheld, and 53% said they believe voice control features are safe because they are provided in vehicles.
 Research indicates drivers using handheld and hands-free phones only see about 50% of all the information in their driving environment.
 This phenomenon is called "inattention blindness" and can lead to drivers missing items such as stop signs and pedestrians.

-Cell phone blocking apps and devices can be activated by adding a service to a wireless plan, downloading an app onto your phone (many apps are free) or installing a device in your vehicle to put a “geofence” – also referred to as a virtual barrier – around the driver.
+Cell phone blocking apps and devices can be activated by adding a service to a wireless plan, downloading an app onto your phone (many are free) or installing a device in your vehicle to put a “geofence” – also referred to as a virtual barrier – around the driver.
 All products have online dashboards that allow customers to set up accounts and choose settings.

 People fear they won’t be able to use their cell phones in an emergency, but swift 911 overrides come standard on all blocking devices.
 Also: